min2ha/ukwa-site/content/target/65840/index.en.md

   "subject": "Sports Collection"
 }

-# Eventbrite: Breaking down barriers for females and sport

 Public event that aims to break down barriers for girls and women taking part in sport.